rmasci/tcpscan/README.md

          * [Tab based Grid](#tab-based-grid)
          * [Text only option](#text-only-option)

 Most other tools like nc or nmap are tools that are a swiss army knife of things you can do -- some of which can be used for purposes that can harm a system or be used to hack a system.

-NetCat is a wonderful tool, and it does a lot more than tcpscan is designed to do -- some of those 'features' can be used to exploit your system, after all NetCat was was originally written to be a hacking tool.
-NMap can also be used to exploit -- for the most part tcpscan is written to be a tool that is used to verify what you already know should exist, not as a discovery tool to reveal what exploits exist.
+NetCat is a wonderful tool, and it does a lot more than tcpscan is designed to do; however some of those 'features' can be used to exploit your system, after all NetCat was was originally written to be a hacking tool.
 Having NMap or NetCat on your system is like leaving a set of lockpicks outside the door of your home.
+Not saying tcpscan can't be used for hacking, just isn't as good -- it's main purpose is to validate or verify a known host has a port that's open.

-Tcpscan is written in Go, and takes advantage of Go's threading and as a result runs a lot faster than nc or nmap.
-You'll also find the command syntax is easy to use.
+For the most part tcpscan is written to be a tool that is used to verify what you already know should exist, not as a discovery tool to reveal what exploits exist.
+Tcpscan is written in Go, and originally was written as an example in using go routines  so it takes advantage of Go's threading.
+As a result tcpscan runs a faster than nc or nmap, buy you'd have to be scanning an entire subnet to see that.
+The syntax is also designed to be easy to use.

 Tcpscan:
 * Scan Hosts / Subnets